nikkypyra/capstone-project/README.md

 - Create individualized pet profiles including photos
 - Assign each pet their own task list
+- Designate tasks to members of your family
 - Edit and delete pets and tasks as needed
 - Search for tasks by date or person responsible
 - A secure login ensures your information will be private